-Interestingly enough, the reign of Marduk was perceived in a quite literal sense by the Babylonians, in contrast to a mythical rule.
+Interestingly enough, Marduk’s reign was perceived in a quite literal sense by the Babylonians, in contrast to a mythical rule.
 To that end, ancient Mesopotamians tended to view many of their gods as divine beings who were present on the physical plane inside the confines of the great temples (as opposed to the heavens or otherworldly realms).

-In that regard, Marduk was venerated as the true ruler and protector of the grand city of Babylon, and as such his golden statue was kept in the inner sanctum of Esagila, a massive temple complex.
-Simply put, Marduk as the patron deity was by far the most important Babylonian god, with his worship almost bordering on monotheism.
+In that regard, Marduk was venerated as the true ruler, national god (or chief god), and protector of the grand city of Babylon.
+And as such, his golden statue was kept in the inner sanctum of Esagila, a massive temple complex.
+Simply put, Marduk as the patron deity, was by far the most important Babylonian god (akin to a supreme god), with his worship almost bordering on monotheism.

-In fact, the cult of Marduk was so deeply entrenched in the consciousness of the Babylonians that even their conquerors had to pay respects to the deity.
-For example, one possible ritual of the Kassites (who conquered Babylon by 15th century BC) entailed how the new king, at his coronation, had to ‘take the hands of Marduk’ either in a literal way by clasping the hands of the statue or in a figurative manner by assuming his kingship under the guidance of the mythical ruler.
+In fact, Marduk’s cult was so deeply entrenched in the consciousness of the Babylonians that even their conquerors had to pay respects to the powerful god.
+For example, one possible ritual of the Kassites (who conquered Babylon by the 15th century BC) entailed how the new king, at his coronation, had to ‘take the hands of Marduk’ either in a literal way by clasping the hands of the statue or in a figurative manner by assuming his kingship under the guidance of the mythical ruler.